 - Context: It includes 1 or 2 sentences describing the clinical question or issue and its importance in clinical practice or public health.

-- Evidence Acquisition: This section describes the data sources, including the research strategies, time of the study, and other sources of the used materials, such as subsequent reference searches of retrieved articles.
+- Evidence Acquisition: This section describes the data sources, including the research strategies, study time, and other sources of the used materials, such as subsequent reference searches of retrieved articles.
 It explains the methods used for quality assessment and the inclusion of identified articles.

-- Results: This section addresses the major findings of the review of the clinical issue or topic in an evidence-based, objective, and balanced style, emphasizing the available highest-quality evidence.
+- Results: This section addresses the significant findings of the review of the clinical issue or topic in an evidence-based, objective, and balanced style, emphasizing the available highest-quality evidence.